Here’s my play by play for installing a Thales nShield Connect network-based HSM into a CentOS linux environment:

 cfg-pushnethsm --address=192.0.2.1 -f -n /opt/nfast/kmdata/hsm-ESN/config/config.new

-- With the client’s IP authorized on the HSM, run this from the new client: nethsmenroll 192.0.2.1 `anonkneti 192.0.2.1`
+- With the client’s IP authorized on the HSM, run this from the new client:

-This will enroll the client to the HSM located at IP 192.0.2.1, using the serial number generated by the command “anonkneti 192.0.2.1”.
+- This will enroll the client to the HSM located at IP 192.0.2.1, using the serial number generated by the command “anonkneti 192.0.2.1”.
 Only do this if the client and HSM talk across a known-secure network.
-You can enter the serial info manually otherwise. - On your RFS server, authorize the client IP’s to connect to it without write authorization:
+You can enter the serial info manually otherwise.

-rfs-setup –gang-client –write-noauth 192.0.2.10where 192.0.2.10 is the IP of the new RFS client #1. - On the new RFS client #1, give it unauthenticated access to the RFS via:
+- On the new RFS client #1, give it unauthenticated access to the RFS via:

-rfs-sync –setup –no-authenticate 192.0.2.2
+rfs-sync --setup --no-authenticate 192.0.2.2

-where the 192.0.2.2 is the IP of the RFS server. - If everything was done correctly, you should now be able to run this on the new client: rfs-sync -U
+- If everything was done correctly, you should now be able to run this on the new client:

-and it will output the fact that it’s pulling down the config data for the HSM’s, the security world and any previously generated hardware keys located on the RFS server. - Your client is now connected to the HSM’s and ready to perform operations involving HSM keys.
+and it will output the fact that it’s pulling down the config data for the HSM’s, the security world and any previously generated hardware keys located on the RFS server.

 Good comprehensive guide.
 Thanks.